picosh/docs/posts/pgs.md

 - [Custom domains](/custom-domains#pgssh) for projects
 - [User-defined redirects](#user-defined-redirects)
 - [SPA support](#single-page-applications)
-- 10GB max storage
-- 50MB max file size
+- [Only web assets are supported](#what-file-types-are-supported)
 - All assets are public-only
-- [Only web assets are supported](#what-file-types-are-supported)

 # Publish your site with one command